Square academic cap: Traditional wear

 There are several types of mortarboard.
-The most common in the UK is the 'folding skull' in which the skull part can be folded for ease of storing and carrying.
-Traditionally, the mortarboard had a 'rigid skull' which is considered more aesthetically pleasing and better fitting than a folding-skull one.
+The most common in the UK is the "folding skull" in which the skull part can be folded for ease of storing and carrying.
+Traditionally, the mortarboard had a "rigid skull" which is considered more aesthetically pleasing and better fitting than a folding-skull one.
 In addition, the rigid skull type has the advantage of being easier to doff than the folding skull version, as there is no possibility of the skull collapsing in on itself.
 Many degree ceremonies in British universities include the ritual doffing of caps.
 Both types require the wearer to wear the appropriate size to fit.
-In the US, an 'elasticated skull' is mostly used, which eliminates the need to make many mortarboards in different hat sizes.
-Some mortarboards, especially those in east Asia are laced-up at the back of the skull cap.
+In the US, an "elasticated skull" is mostly used, which eliminates the need to make many mortarboards in different hat sizes.
+Some mortarboards, especially those in east Asia, are laced up at the back of the skull cap.
+Typically, the material used to cover the cap is wool cloth, but some versions are covered in velvet (mainly doctoral caps).
+Black is the usual colour but other colours are used.

 The correct way to wear a mortarboard is to have the larger part of the skull of the mortarboard at the back of the head with the top board parallel to the ground.
 A properly fitting mortarboard should not fall off easily.

 Until the second half of the twentieth century, mortarboards were often worn by schoolteachers, and the hat remains an icon of the teaching profession.

 Mortarboards are often seen in party supply shops in the United States in May and June, when they appear in the form of party decorations, on commemorative gifts such as teddy bears, and on congratulatory greeting cards.